-The Duxbury Concert Band is one of three bands in the Duxbury Music Department.
+The Concert Band is one of three bands at Duxbury High School.

-The Concert Band is a non-audition group that is open to all band students in the high school.
+The Concert Band is a non-auditioned group that is open to all band students in the high school.

 Concert Band Grading & Obligations